 More often, though, teachers move around the class, and give lessons to or guide students.
 They usually work with students one-on-one or in small groups.
 They often encourage students to repeat and practice activities, and they plan projects to meet each student’s learning needs.
 Their primary role is to connect students with their work, rather than to impart knowledge to them.
 Teachers are thus viewed more as “guides” or “mentors” than “teachers” in the traditional sense.

-Montessori schools, in Ottawa and other cities, have mixed-age classes, with kids aged 0-3 (toddler), 3-6 (primary), 6-9 (lower-elementary), 9-12 (upper elementary), and so on.
+Montessori schools, in Ottawa and the Greater Ottawa Area, have mixed-age classes, with kids aged 0-3 (toddler), 3-6 (primary), 6-9 (lower-elementary), 9-12 (upper elementary), and so on.
 The mixed-age classroom informs the teaching approach and learning environment.

 Most Montessori classes have lots of group work.
 Kids work together in small groups on projects and tasks, with some guidance from the teacher.
 Kids help each other, and older kids often mentor their younger classmates, by helping with them with their work and modelling appropriate behaviour.